Evhyn/commsultag-project-test-frontend/README.md

 ## Frontend

-In the frontend side, the dependencies are tailwind, daisy ui, etc.
+On the frontend side, the dependencies are tailwind, daisy ui, etc.

 In order to install all the dependencies you can use the following command: